xuankimtran/docs-1/pages/katalon-analytics/docs/testops-releases-2021.md

 ### Enhancements

-Added verification to attachments when uploading test cases Made access logs sortable by date range
+- Added verification to attachments when uploading test cases
+- Made access logs sortable by date range
-Enhanced component release summary
+- Enhanced component release summary
-Updated access log api exporting function to return csv file Enabled component to show test percentage in release readiness Applied feature flag for release readiness
+- Updated access log api exporting function to return csv file
+- Enabled component to show test percentage in release readiness
+- Applied feature flag for release readiness
-Enhanced wizard for framework integration build under Configuration section for each Test Run
+- Enhanced wizard for framework integration
+- build under Configuration section for each Test Run

-###

 ### Fixes

+- Could not filter API log by timestamp.
+- testRuns \(Number of test runs\) field could be manipulated into invalid values.
+- Long pending messages in Retry function.
+- Path Injection, Zip Slip vulnerabilities.
+- Occurences where the app would break because of a missing LD config file.
+- Uncommon error when creating thumbnail.
+- User could fetch other organization's invoices from Payment Success screen.
+- Week/day view of calendar would show wrong test runs when updating time zone.
+- Manually uploading Katalon Reports in TestOps sometimes failed.
+- Agent could not override Execution Mode of Test Suite Collection when executing with KRE 8.0 \ 8.0.5 versions.

+- Removed: polling message prompts for certain errors.

 ## June 22nd